-We prepared a resampled "stack" of all co-registered, corrected DEMs over the PIG ice shelf using a common 256-m grid.
-Additional stacks with increased grid resolution (64-m and 32-m, respectively) were prepared over high-priority areas such as the inner ice shelf and GPS validation sites (Shean et al., 2017)).
+We prepared a resampled "stack" of all co-registered, corrected DEMs over the PIG shelf using a common 256-m grid.
+Additional stacks with increased grid resolution (64-m and 32-m, respectively) were prepared over high-priority areas (i.e., inner shelf and GPS validation sites (Shean et al., 2017)).